17 Marriage Poems

 Poet: Julie Hebert

-Marriage is not all rose pedals and candle light,
+Marriage is not all rose petals and candle light,

 And our marriage is no different from that.